Here’s a really enlightening discussion between Dr. Carl Hart and an acolyte (perhaps now former acolyte) of Andrew Huberman.

 ‘Drugs discourse’ entails a set of misunderstandings that are deeply entrenched in all our societies and are among the root causes of a range of our worst global crises, not least because they continue to hinder long overdue reform to laws on drug control.

-And whether through ignorance or downright dishonesty, all too many of us in the world of cannabis and other ‘nice drugs for nice (mostly white) people’ – ‘spiritual’ psychedelics and MDMA or ‘natural and ancient’ medicines like mushrooms and ayahuasca – are complicit in perpetuating these misunderstandings and the resultant hellscape:
+And in all fairness, it can said of all too many of us in the world of cannabis – and other ‘nice drugs for (mostly white) nice people’ such as MDMA, mushrooms, ayahuasca, and anything notionally spiritual, ancient, natural, or psychedelic – that we are complicit in perpetuating this ‘drugs discourse’ and the resultant hellscape….

-Mass incarceration, massive flows of illicit money, corruption, civil war and state collapse in Central and Southeast Asia, racialized policing, over-prescription, and the greatest and most appalling of the horrors created by the War on Drugs, one most of the media have been content to pass by in near total silence…
+That’s the hellscape of mass incarceration, massive flows of illicit money, corruption, civil war and state collapse in Central and Southeast Asia, racialized policing, over-prescription, and the greatest and most appalling of the horrors created by the War on Drugs, one most media have been content to pass by in near total silence:

-Which is the reality that the decades-long Manichean quest against opiates on which America has led the world means that around 75% to 80% of the humanity has been denied access to adequate medication to treat chronic and acute pain.
+For well over half a century, thanks to the righteous Manichean quest against opiates on which America has led the world, around 80% of humanity has been denied access to medication to treat chronic and acute pain.

-Meanwhile 92% of the global morphine supply goes to just 17% of the world population: Europe, Canada, New Zealand, Australia, and the United States
+In the last decade, some 92% of the global morphine supply went to just 17% of the world population: Europe, Canada, New Zealand, Australia, and the United States.

 Perhaps just pause for a moment to really take in just what this very real state of affairs entails, when some 5.5 billion people lack access to proper pain relief treatment.

-When where you’re born decides whether you get to undergo conditions such as endometriosis or liver cancer with adequate palliative care or experience them in all their raw agony…
+…a world in which the accident of where you’re born is what decides whether you get to undergo conditions such as endometriosis or liver cancer with adequate palliative care or experience them in all their raw agony.

-‘Opium plagues’ and the ‘Opium Wars’ ravaged China in the 1800s, we are told – a classic case of the half-truths and ‘half-court tennis’ that informs western understanding of Asia to this day.
+‘Opium plagues’ and the ‘Opium Wars’ ravaged China in the 1800s, we are told – a classic case of the half-truths and ‘half-court tennis’ that still skew and confuse western understanding of Asia.

 Most of us will know some version of this history.

-Or the ‘last plague’ of Egypt and the scourge of opium and heroin that ruined the Fellahin ‘peasantry’.
-Nowhere to be seen in the received wisdom on this sister foundational myth of the ‘Drug War’ is there talk of the perennial irrigation systems introduced to 1800s Egypt or the sudden resulting surge in Bilharzia from around 5% to anywhere up to 80% of the population, reducing the nation’s ‘peasantry’ to crippling, chronic ill health.
+…or the ‘last plague’ of Egypt and the scourge of opium and heroin that ruined the Fellahin ‘peasantry’?
+Nowhere to be seen in the received wisdom on this sister foundational myth of the ‘Drug War’ is there talk of the perennial irrigation systems introduced to 1800s Egypt or the sudden resulting surge in Bilharzia from around 5% to anywhere up to 60% of the population, reducing the nation’s ‘peasantry’ to crippling, chronic ill health.
 Again, the same inspired solution, this time championed by Egypt’s modernising urban ‘Effendi’ elites: ban opium!
 And ban cannabis too!

-And so were born the first systematic international systems of drug control, most notably in the 1920s at the League of Nations.
-Cut and pasted into the legislation of modern nation states, drug control laws pioneered in colonies such as Egypt and India brought us to where we are today, with systems of policing, ‘lunatic asylums’, surveillance, and prisons once used to discipline and punish the ‘natives’ now applied to the citizens of countries such as Britain or the United States – the dynamic of control and oppression of ethnic outgroups and the underclass nowhere more stark than in America, where mass incarceration is a nationwide phenomenon, and in states such as Alabama, de facto slave labour is alive and well.
+And as the last days of such morally dubious decadence died out, so were born the first righteous systems of international drug control, most notably in the 1920s at the League of Nations.
+Cut and pasted into the legislation of modern nation states, drug control laws pioneered in colonies such as Egypt and India brought us to where we are today, with systems of policing, ‘lunatic asylums’, surveillance, and prisons once used to discipline and punish the ‘natives’ now applied to the citizens of countries such as Britain or the United States – the dynamic of domination and oppression of ethnic outgroups and the underclass nowhere more stark than in America, where mass incarceration is a nationwide phenomenon, and in states such as Alabama, de facto slave labour is alive and well.

-This is what can be so tough for the righteous crusading progressive mind to grasp.
+This is what can be so tough for the righteous crusading progressive to grasp.
 Just as the rhetoric of Austrian libertarian bullshit is used as a front for systematic exploitation by tech corporations, its symmetrical inverse still addles the minds of most self-described liberals and enlightened lefties on the problem of drugs: every failing, ill, or shortcoming of the state, society, and even just the basic fucked-up mess of the human condition itself are liberally externalized onto whatever happens to be the ‘evil substance’ of our time.
-Once it was cannabis.
-Next it’s heroin.
-Now it’s meth and fentanyl.
+Once it was opium, heroin, or cannabis.
+Next it was crack.
+Now it’s meth or fentanyl.
 Track who ends up behind bars and what it’s really all about becomes all too clear.
 But still, we can’t quite get our heads round it….

 So, yes, we are still the Evangelicals taking away the opium from the skeletal ‘Chinaman’ for his own good.
 We are still the Effendis snatching away hashish from the Bilharzia-riddled farmer, because hashish is to blame for his condition.